xerial/silk/README.md

 ## For developers

-For developing silk, using IntelliJ with its scala plugin is recommended.
+To develop silk, we recommend to use IntelliJ with its scala plugin.
-If you are Windows user, install cygwin (with git and make command).
+If you are an Windows user, install cygwin (with git and make command).
 Mintty is a good terminal for Cygwin shells.

 ### Good resources for learning Scala